Master More JSON Schema's Subtleties

 unevaluatedProperties, Revisited

-, to prevent clients from sending unexpected data in an object: only the properties defined in each of the subschemas within the allOf
+In the last article, I explained how the unevaluatedProperties keyword can be used with composing JSON schemas with allOf, to prevent clients from sending unexpected data in an object: only the properties defined in each of the subschemas within the allOf array are allowed.

-is not recursive—it does not apply to nested schemas/objects.
+This is great, but it does not go far enough.
+For, although schemas themselves are recursive structures, that behavior of a schema’s keywords are not: unevaluatedProperties is not recursive—it does not apply to nested schemas/objects.
 What we really want is something akin to Jean-Luc Picard speaking of the Borg: “The line must be drawn here.
 This far.
 No further.”

 Let’s put this in the context of our Chain Links social media app, which consists of chains, chain links, authors, universes, characters, etc. A simplified resource model for a character object may include two sub-object properties: the character’s mother and father.
 (Ignore for the moment the fantasy universes with asexual reproduction, cloning, etc.).
 The Picard character may be represented as